 Covered Calls and Naked Puts – Same Risk Graph

-Our conclusion therefore is, that the standard buy/write or covered call strategy is not recommended if you are looking for regular income.
+Our conclusion therefore is, that the standard buy/write or covered call strategy when used alone, is not as effective as this one, if you are looking for regular income.
 The only advantage of covered calls over naked puts is that you get to keep the shares until the price recovers (if it does).